 I started photographing in 1969 when I was 18 years old.
 On occasion of some journeys, my father loaned me his equipment and provided me with films and some good advice.
 So I kept carrying a bag full of cameras and lenses and nearly always had a handheld exposure meter tied to my wrist, permanently measuring light to be prepared for shooting a picture.
 Obviously, it was an obsession preventing me from full enjoyment of the journey.
 Yet I made many nice pictures.

 I not only aimed at having memories but also tried to make good pictures.
 If it was only about documenting a subject then lose no time and just shoot (remember I was prepared all time).
 But sometimes I thought there's a chance to make a really good picture, either when documenting a subject or only to catch the moment and atmosphere.
 In these cases, I spared no time and effort for the picture, even risking to be left behind by my fellows.
 Very rarely I went only for pictures.
-I maintained this habit until today and shot several nice pictures during all my journeys.
+I maintained this habit until today and shot several nice pictures (or snapshots, if you like) during all my journeys.
 At least I like these pictures.

 1969 was a special year.
 We had two school journeys, one to the USSR (at the very time when first men were on the moon) and one to Greece.
 The former journey was on account of a Russian language course we volunteered for, the latter due to the fact that our school was a classical high school.
 Between these two big journeys I was at vacation with my parents and brothers in Starnberg on a beautiful lake south of Munich.
 Only a few years later, in 1972 and 1973, I was in Prague with a couple of 'old' schoolmates.
 About 600 slides have been shot during these journeys, half of them good and the rest not that good.
 Very few I esteem as really good pictures by my means.